Preparation and Filing of the Inventory

 Under the above circumstances the decedent had a 1/2 interest (if two titleholders) and the 1/2 interest is reported in Part 1 at 1/2 of the fair market value, without reduction for any lien.

 Collections may be valued by calling dealers or clubs involved in the same type of collection.

-Antiques may need to be appraised depending on the disposition of the asset provided for in the will or the value of the estate if estate taxation may be involved.
+Antiques and fine jewelry must be listed by individual item and may need to be appraised depending on the disposition of the asset provided for in the will, or the value of the estate if estate taxation may be involved.